carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

   - `Latin3`
   - `Pi`

-To get a hang of things, let's go through a couple of examples for various font families and formats.
+To get the hang of things, let's go through a couple of examples for various font families and formats.

 <details>